exc33ded/Geeks-Of-Innovation-Driver-Drowsiness-Detection-System/README.md

 <p align="center"><img src="https://github.com/exc33ded/Geeks-Of-Innovation-Driver-Drowsiness-Detection-System/blob/main/Logo.JPG" alt="project-image"></p>

 <p id="description">Driving when asleep is dangerous and can result in a vehicle accident.
 To solve this issue a driver sleepiness detection system that monitors the driver's awareness state using deep learning and convolutional neural networks (CNN) has been developed.
 The MRL Eye Dataset dataset is used to create a model that detect tiredness indicators such as sluggish blinking in real-time using machine learning techniques.
 When the system detects that the driver is becoming weary an alert is delivered to warn the driver to take a break or pull over in order to avoid an accident.
 Driver drowsiness detection has the potential to improve road safety by minimizing accidents caused by driver fatigue.</p>
+The project's dataset was taken from <a href="http://mrl.cs.vsb.cz/eyedataset">MRL Eye Dataset</a>.
+Later this data was divided into train and test data for model training and testing.

 <h2>🧐 Features</h2>

 Here're some of the project's best features: